 by Amy Zellmer, Editor-in-chief What You Need ¼ cup liquid egg whites (around 4 eggs) 1 scoop (25g) of vanilla whey powder ½ banana, mashed almond milk, if needed ¼ cup (25g) fresh or frozen blueberries ½ coconut oil...

 by Amy Zellmer, Editor-in-chief What you need: 4 oz.
 (125g) asparagus 1 tsp. coconut oil 3 large eggs 5 tbsp.
 (70ml) milk, plant or dairy 2 oz.
 (60g) smoked salmon, cut into pieces ¼ cup (30g) feta cheese (or...

 Nutrition per serving: 329 kcal 12g Fats 11g Carbs 43g Protein Serves: 4 Prep: 5 mins Cook: 20 mins Ingredients 4 eggs 4 egg whites 2 tbsp. almond milk 1 tsp. coconut oil 1 small onion, chopped 1 lb....

-by Amy Zellmer, Editor-in-chief Yoga is a powerful tool for recovery after brain injury.
+By Amy Zellmer, Editor-in-chief Yoga is a powerful tool for recovery after brain injury.
 Contrary to some beliefs, everyone can do yoga — you don’t need to be super flexible, be able to balance, or even be able to stand up.
-The beauty of yoga is that every pose can be modified to accommodate anyone. […]
+The beauty of yoga is every pose can be modified to accommodate anyone.
+An […]